Perth and WA

 Onsite audiometric tests offer a convenient and cost-effective way of meeting your WorkCover and WHS legislative requirements.
 Minimise worker downtime and productivity disruption with group onsite hearing testing.

-We also manage a reminder recall system for you so that you remain compliant with the new WA WHS regulations that come into effect on March 31st 2022.
+We also manage a reminder recall system for you so that you remain compliant with the new WA WHS regulations that came into effect on March 31st 2022.

 Frequency of audiometric testing under new WA WHS Regs?